What time is Andy Murray’s match today? Wimbledon schedule and how to watch

 What time is Andy Murray’s match today?
-Wimbledon schedule and how to watch contest against James Duckworth
+Wimbledon schedule and how to watch John Isner contest

-Murray faces Duckworth on Centre Court as he beings his campaign on the opening day of the tournament

-Andy Murray will begin his Wimbledon campaign this afternoon against Australian James Duckworth on Centre Court, as the 35-year-old returns to the scene of his two Championship victories.

 What time is Andy Murray’s match today?